top of page

 I use the AKG K240s, but they're light on the bottom end.

-The SMB-02 fills that space beautifully without feeling exaggerated.
+The SMB-02 fills that space without feeling exaggerated.

 Whenever I work on mixes in the SMB-02, the results consistently translate at a very high level.